0xradical/dalleloquent/README.md

 an image, video, or a vague description).

-As I was having a hard time finding Anki decks in recalling mode, this projects aims to generate Anki cards automatically for the most common words and expressions used in English using Dall-e and GPT-4, provided by OpenAPI.
+As I was having a hard time finding Anki decks in recalling mode, this project aims to generate Anki cards automatically for the most common words and expressions used in English using Dall-e and GPT-4, provided by OpenAPI.